coolDev531/MERN-Redux-firebase-Scrimsfinder/README.md

 - Use the Riot Live Client API for summoner data.
 - Be able to host tournaments with classic tourney-style functionality and interface.
 - Convert the webapp to an Electron GUI app.

+# Some debates
+- Not sure if everyone should be able to make lobbies or only people with admin keys (trying to keep scrims amount low for the free-plan database)
+- Not sure if we should have full authentication with passwords and usernames (pros: removal of impersonation, reliable. cons: less plug and play, people more likely to get discouraged of using it)